 Can I morph any blanket pattern to be extra thick?

 Not all patterns translate well to this thick gauge.
 My Chevron2.0, Gumball, and Bold Stripe blanket designs all work very well with thick gauge.

 It is a good idea to keep the blanket under 48×48 inches to keep it light enough for a mobile blanket.
 Any bigger than that and I would recommend keeping the piece in a stationary place, such as on a bed or on the back of a couch.

 Below are a couple of side-by-side shots of the two styles.
-I worked the green and blue with worsted weight yarn and a size 6.5mm hook, and the orange and blue with two strands of worsted and a size 10mm hook.
+I worked the green and blue with worsted weight yarn and a size 6.5mm hook.
+The orange and blue was made with two strands of worsted and a size 10mm hook.
 The results are very different textures!
-By working three rows per color stripe on the standard and two rows per color stripe with the extra thick, I was able to obtain the same size blanket with matching thickness of stripes.
+By working three rows per color stripe on the standard and two rows per color stripe with the extra thick, I got the same size blanket with matching thickness of stripes.
 Yippee!